Randall Hansen

 Hansen was co-editor (with Matthew J. Gibney) of Immigration and Asylum: From 1900 to the Present.
 He is co-author (with Desmond King) of Sterilized by the State: Eugenics, Race and the Population Scare in 20th Century North America.

 Fire and Fury was a Canadian bestseller, described by Vice as "well-received," and was nominated for a Governor's General award, specifically the Governor General's Literary Award for Non-Fiction in 2009.
 Additionally, he has contributed numerous articles to academic journals.

 In 2018, sales of Fire and Fury surged upon the publication of Michael Wolff's best-selling book of the same title about the Presidency of Donald Trump.
 Some people bought Hansen's book by mistake, while others became aware of it because of the publicity over the Wolff book.
-The Guardian reported Hansen's reaction to the interest in his book about the consequences of war:

-"And we’re talking about that at a moment when we have this warmongering, unstable, deranged demagogue in the White House," he said.
-"So that coincidence actually makes me happier than the sales."

-Hansen was the interim director of the Munk School of Global Affairs for the period June 1, 2017 to January 31, 2020, succeeding Stephen Toope.
+Hansen was the Interim Director of the Munk School of Global Affairs for the period 1 June 2017 to 31 January 2020, succeeding Stephen Toope, and Director of the Centre for European, Russian and Eurasian Studies at the Munk School from 2011 to 2022.